 Sandy soils tend to have low soil organic matter levels and growers may need to apply a slightly higher rate of nitrogen to optimize growth.
-Based on average Michigan conditions, it is recommended that hop growers apply 135-150 lbs. of actual N/acre/yr. to mature hop plants (See Figure 2, which shows 140 lbs./ac/yr.).
+Based on average Michigan conditions, it is recommended that hop growers apply 135-150 lbs of actual N/acre/yr to mature hop plants (See Figure 2, which shows 140 lbs/ac/yr).
 Baby hops require less Nitrogen ~ 75lbs/ac/yr.
 Near the 3rd-4th week of June, internode length should measure around 8 inches in length.
 If length is less than 8 inches, growers need to increase N. If greater than 8 inches, growers should back off on N. At the same time, growers should calculate cumulative lbs. of actual N applied YTD.
 It should be around 105-115 lbs. by the end of June when plants begin to transition from vegetative to reproductive growth.
-If early summer has been overly wet and growers have not been able to fertigate this amount, granular N can be band applied.
+If the early summer has been overly wet and growers have not had the opportunity to fertigate this amount, granular N should be band applied.
 Nitrogen needs may differ depending upon cultivar vigor and disease susceptibility.
-Vigorous cultivars may need less N, while weaker cultivars may need more over the season.
+Vigorous cultivars may need less N, while weaker cultivars may need more N over the course of the season.
 Verticillium wilt may be more severe with excessive N application.

-For organic options growers can continue with composted manure and should account for this N when developing their seasonal N budgets but should be diligent about not over applying Phosphorous.
+For organic options growers can continue with composted manure and should account for this N when developing their seasonal N budgets, but should be diligent about not over applying Phosphorous.
 In addition to soil and plant tissue testing, MSU also offers compost analysis, which may provide growers with useful information.
-Other organic options include granular products like Nature safe 13-0-0, feather meal, and blood or bone meal that should be applied in early spring.
-Cover crops can also provide significant quantities of N but cover crops must be tilled in for N to be released.
+Other organic options include granular products like Nature safe 13-0-0, feathermeal, and blood or bone meal that should be applied in early spring.
+Cover crops can also provide significant quantities of N, but cover crops must be tilled in for N to be released.
 For more information on cover crops please review, Managing Cover Crops Profitably, 3rd ed.
 Via the SARE (Sustainable Agriculture Research and Education) learning center at www.sare.org/Learning-Center.

 Phosphorous (P) Phosphorous is important for photosynthesis, the movement of materials across cell membranes, and cell division and growth.
 When P is limiting, root and fruit development are diminished.
 Hop plant P requirement is small when compared with the plant's need for N and potassium (K).
-Studies in Germany and Washington indicate a 9-to 10-bale/ac hop crop (1800-2000 lb./ac) removes an average of only 20 to 30 lb.
-P/ac4.
+Studies in Germany and Washington indicate a 9-to 10-bale/ac hop crop (1800-2000 lb/ac) removes an average of only 20 to 30 lb P/ac4.
 This corresponds to other studies, which have found that hops have a low phosphorus requirement and generally do not respond to fertilizer phosphorus applications.
 P should be incorporated into the soil in the hop row because it is less mobile than other nutrients.
 Ideal Phosphorous levels are 25-40 ppm.
-Plant demand for phosphorous peaks around the beginning of July and then slowly declines.

 Potassium (K) Potassium is a key nutrient for plant regulation.
 It activates enzymes involved in plant cell division and growth, is necessary for formation and transport of carbohydrates, and regulates opening and closing of stomata.
-Hops take up 80-150 lbs.
-K/ac/year on average.
+Hops take up 80-150 lbs K/ac/year on average.
 Hop nutrient research results from the PNW suggest that (leaf+ petiole) K levels were often inadequate, even in hopyards with sufficient soil K levels.
 Inefficient plant uptake might be improved by adding a second fertigation line (Taberna, 2016)5.
 Plants deficient in K are more susceptible to environmental stress and disease.
 Excessive K levels can result in Mg deficiency.
-Like P, plant demand for potassium peaks around the start of July and then slowly declines.